unionai-oss/pandera/docs/source/pyspark.rst

 .. _scaling_pyspark:

-Data Validation with Pyspark ⭐️ (New)
+Data Validation with Pyspark Pandas
 =======================================

 *new in 0.10.0*